intel-iot-devkit/restricted-zone-notifier-cpp/README.md

     ./monitor -m=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-detection-adas-0002/FP32/pedestrian-detection-adas-0002.bin -c=/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-detection-adas-0002/FP32/pedestrian-detection-adas-0002.xml
 ```

 You can select an area to be used as the "off-limits" area by pressing the `c` key once the program is running.
 A new window will open showing a still image from the video capture device.
-Drag the mouse from left top corner to cover an area on the plane and once done (a blue recatngle is drawn) present `ENTER` or `SPACE` to proceed with monitoring.
+Drag the mouse from left top corner to cover an area on the plane and once done (a blue rectangle is drawn) present `ENTER` or `SPACE` to proceed with monitoring.

 Once you have selected the "off-limits" area the coordinates will be displayed in the terminal window like this:
 ```